CALA Homes Furnishes 24 Houses for the Recently Homeless

 Jen added: “Quite simply, the furniture plays a huge part in making them feel settled and secure in their new homes.
 Ensuring that vulnerable people are established properly improves both their current situation and their future outlook.”

 The team at Fresh Start were thrilled with the wide selection of goods offered by CALA, including high-quality sofas and mattresses, which had never been used.
-The charity’s expert team were also able to pick out the most useful items, including dining tables, chairs, chest of drawers and bedside tables.
+The team used Loom and Leaf Coupon to help save money on the new mattresses.
+The charity’s expert team were also able to pick out the most useful items, including dining tables, chairs, chest of drawers, sofa bed and bedside tables.